 CMP Crews Restoring Outages

-CMP has incorporated appropriate social distancing practices for field employees who are considered essential workers in the pandemic including:
+CMP crews have incorporated appropriate social distancing practices for field employees who are considered essential workers in the pandemic including:

 - Working in separate teams to minimize contact